JR-1625607/sonic_art/README.md

 Question 1: What emotions did you feel when listening to the soundscape?

-Question 1: Do the three induvidual parts, come up, platau and comedown accuratly reflect the emtions of rave they are intending to portray?
+Question 1: Do the three individual parts, come up, plateau and comedown accurately reflect the emotions of rave they are intending to portray?

 Question 3: What change would you make to the soundscape?